Many lyricists and musicians can now work Worldwide by using the Internet to compose, record and

-You may discuss this with your collborators and suggest that they apply to Sign Up / Register with Maori Music if you wish, but acceptance will be at our discretion and dependent on their current position in respect of their own publishing administrative affairs.
+You may discuss this with your collborators and suggest that they submit a Sign Up Application with Maori Music if you wish, but acceptance will be at our discretion and dependent on their current position in respect of their own publishing administrative affairs.

 CONCLUSIONAs a creator, it's essential to understand the value of your work, especially before it's published.

 Be proactive and take control of the conversation by using Split Sheets to secure your fair share of the revenue and start negotiation splits early to avoid future disputes.